 I think the Anthropocene is a dead end and that the sooner we can move beyond the ideas and principles that created it, the better.
 I feel essentially the same way about Capitalism.
 I think the Anthropocene (before it was called by that name) initially seemed/felt very good to humans and was configured as ‘progress’ and a ‘bright future’.
 One could (and many did, and some still do) make the argument that it was good for humans even if it was generally bad for most species, but at this point it’s nearly impossible to argue in any kind of rational way that it’s good for humans.
 The Anthropocene is basically a nascent self-extinction event.
 I have very little patience with near future ecological or climate-related fiction that tries to soften the blow unless it’s doing something else significant.
 I do, however, like works that present an alternate way of thinking or living that might provide an alternative to the Anthropocene.

-Something I see a lot in your sentences is the very powerful parentheses; you have that right at the beginning of hospice you have in late July, suddenly am without warning will find himself in capable of doing it.
+Something I see a lot in your sentences is the very powerful parenthesis.
+You have one right at the beginning of the story ‘Hospice’: ‘In late July, suddenly and without warning, Buhl found himself incapable of drawing a breath.’

 In terms of voice, I felt something very saga-esque in the opening of ‘Leg’, this retelling of a tale.
 How did that come about in that story?